 HIPAA: A Brief Background

-The Health Insurance Portability and Accountability Act, first signed into law in 1996, was created to benefit employees in between jobs with the improvement of “portability and accountability of health insurance coverage.”
+The Health Insurance Portability and Accountability Act (HIPAA), first signed into law in 1996, was created to benefit employees in between jobs with the improvement of “portability and accountability of health insurance coverage.”
 Prior to this act, there was no clear enforcement or guidance for the privacy of patient health records.

-The creation of HIPAA also lead to inception of HITECH, which essentially standardized the use of electronic medical records by healthcare providers and insurers.
+The creation of HIPAA also lead to the inception of HITECH, which essentially standardized the use of electronic medical records by healthcare providers and insurers.

 Shredding Requirements and HIPAA

 Document shredding practices are crucial to any business that manage papers containing sensitive data, but the healthcare industry has some of the more stringent requirements when it comes to the regulation of retention and destruction.

 Though patient health records are mainly stored in digital format, there are still plenty of health practices that use paper charts when logging information from the patient or issuing signed release forms.